Blog Header Bg New

 • Poisoning.

-Completing an OSHA 301 report does not mean that an employer is liable, non-compliant or at fault – it is simply the process of recording the details of incidents to provide the information that might be needed for OSHA 300 & 300A reporting requirements and continuous safety performance improvement activities across your business.
+Completing an OSHA 301 report does not indicate that an employer is liable, non-compliant, or at fault — it is simply the standardized process for capturing incident details to support OSHA 300 and 300A reporting requirements and continuous safety performance improvement programs.

 30+ Audit and inspection checklists free for download.

-You must complete an OSHA 301 Injury and Illness Incident Report within seven (7) days of any recordable incident that occurs.
-Information necessary for these recordable cases includes descriptions of the affected individual, information on the health care professional, the type of recordable work-related injury, and details on the incident.
-Employers must keep completed OSHA 301 reports on file for five (5) years following the year of the injury, incident, or illness.
+Employers must complete an OSHA 301 Injury and Illness Incident Report within seven (7) calendar days of any recordable incident.
+The report must include descriptions of the affected individual, healthcare professional information, the type of recordable work-related injury or illness, and a detailed account of how the incident occurred.
+Completed OSHA 301 reports must be retained on file for five (5) years following the end of the calendar year in which the injury, illness, or incident occurred — and must be made available to authorized OSHA representatives upon request.

 OSHA 300 Form

-The OSHA 300 Log of Work-Related Injuries and Illnesses is used to classify injuries and illnesses and to note the extent and severity of ‘reportable’ work-related injuries.
-Employers must complete an OSHA 300 Log if an injury, incident, or illness involves any of:
+The OSHA 300 Log of Work-Related Injuries and Illnesses is the running record of all reportable work-related injuries and illnesses for a given establishment during a calendar year.
+It classifies each incident by injury or illness type and documents the extent and severity of each case.
+Employers must complete an entry in the OSHA 300 Log if a work-related injury, incident, or illness involves any of:

 • A unique case number